yonah-mann/pywars/README.md

 Actions
 =======
-A.I.
-Arena involves a lot of tactical decision making.
+PyWars involves a lot of tactical decision making.
 As previously mentioned, your bot gets to take one action per frame.
 It is up to you and your bot to decide on which action that might be.
 Below is a list of the different possible actions and a brief explanation:

 MOVE:       Move one step in the x and y direction by amount specified (see BotSkeleton.py for more details).
 SHOOT:      Shoot a bullet at the coordinates specified (again, see BotSkeleton.py for more details).